 Embark on annual or biyearly multi-day wilderness trips (listed at the top of the pyramid)

-More significantly, such wilderness experiences are invaluable for adolescents or those who are in grief or suffering trauma.
+More significantly, such wilderness experiences are invaluable for adolescents or those in grief or suffering trauma.

 Nature Fixes Around The World

-The author traveled the world to investigate and experience research on nature’s impact on humans.
+While completing our book review of The Nature Fix, we learned the author traveled the world to investigate and experience research on nature’s impact on humans.

 In Japan, she saw “forest bathing” on a sensory walk in the woods.
 The bathing was on one of the 48 forest therapy trails in the country.
 Similarly, in Scotland, they call it “ecotherapy.”